Lycian Way 10 Days Hike

 Distance: 16 km / 10 miles

-Örnek Resim After breakfast, we will drop you off at the Delikkemer starting point of the Lycian Way.
-From here, we will begin descending towards the ancient city of Patara.
-By following the aqueduct and progressing towards the Mediterranean, you will reach the ancient city of Patara in about 4 hours through olive groves.
-After 1:00 p.m., you’ll have time to explore the surroundings.
+After breakfast, you start your hike from the Delikkemer section of the Lycian Way.
+From here, the trail descends toward the ancient city of Patara.
+Following the aqueduct and continuing toward the Mediterranean, you reach Patara in about four hours, passing through peaceful olive groves along the way.
+After 1:00 p.m., you have free time to explore the ancient city and its surroundings.

 Örnek Resim 2 Located on the Lycian Way, the ancient city of Patara was built as one of the capitals of the Lycian League in the 2nd century BC.
 You can see structures from the Roman period.
 The ancient theatre, the Temple of Leto, and rock tombs will reveal the historical richness of the area.